AmeenahRiffin/Tech501-Ameenah/Week 3/Github/Github_Key_Setup.md

 15. Commit the file `git commit -m "first commit"`

-16. Push the file to github `git push origin master`
+16. Push the file to github ` git push --set-upstream origin main`

 17. Commit the file to github `git commit -m "added readme with one line"`